 I decided to be strategic and professional in my educational advocacy.
 It’s easy for me to go off because I’m so passionate about my students and the type of education that they receive, but allowing my emotions to lead never pays off in the end.

 I approached a member of the PTA board and presented the issue and my concerns.
 I received immediate support.
 That home-to-school connection is so important!
 Parents, you have so much power!
 I was sure that this would be the end of the fuss once the PTA spoke with the administration.
 If only things were that easy.
 After receiving a written letter of support from several members of the PTA, my school leaders requested that I meet with them in person.
 I wrote the following response:

 I would like to be a part of this conversation, as I think my insight and perspective as the teacher is a unique and needed voice in this dialogue and decision-making process about whether or not to teach The Hate U Give.
 In anticipation of this meeting, I have attached some reading/study materials about culturally relevant pedagogy/culturally responsive teaching.
 This research has informed my teaching style, perspective, and practice most poignantly.
 Teaching a book like The Hate U Give is fertile ground to unleash and engage the intellectual potential that exists in students of color the too often goes untapped.

 Thank you.
 I look forward to meeting with you both.
 Until then, be well.

 Mrs. Vivett Dukes

-The research I forwarded came from Dr. Gloria Ladson-Billings and Dr. Zaretta Holland, the originators of the phrase “Culturally Relevant Pedagogy” and premiere educators and researchers on the link between culture and learning for Black children.
+The research I forwarded came from Dr. Gloria Ladson-Billings and Dr. Zaretta Hammond, the originators of the phrase “Culturally Relevant Pedagogy” and premiere educators and researchers on the link between culture and learning for Black children.

 According to Dr. Ladson-Billings,